EMBRYOPSIDA Pirani & Prado

 2/16: Parthenocissus (14).
 Temperate Asia, North America.

 Evolution: Divergence & Distribution.
 Fossil leaves assigned to Vitoideae are reported from the Late Cretaceous (see R. Burham's Fossil Record of Climbers for references), although wood and the distinctive seeds of the subfamily are usually found somewhat later (Wheeler & LaPasha 1994; Smith et al. 2012; Manchester et al. 2013: Deccan Traps; Rozefelds & Pace 2018; southern hemisphere).
-Seeds are quite common in Caenozoic deposits of both North America and Europe, and there are more than twelve seeds per berry in some of these fossils, which suggests a gynoecium unlike that of extant Vitoideae (Manchester & Chen 2009).
-Fossil woods also have unexpected character combinations (Wheeler & LaPasha 1994).
-A number of fossils were incorporated into a phylogeny of the family using quatitative morphometric data by Parkins-Fukuchi (2018), but the topology is very odd - partly a rooting problem?
+Seeds are quite common in Caenozoic deposits of both North America and Europe, although there are more than twelve seeds per berry in some of these fossils, which suggests a gynoecium unlike that of extant Vitoideae (Manchester & Chen 2009).
+Fossil woods also have unexpected character combinations, perhaps to be expected of lianas (see below: Wheeler & LaPasha 1994).

-Ampelocissus has been found in younger Oligocene deposits 30-28.5 m.y. old from north coastal Peru; the nearest current localities of the genus are in Central America (Manchester et al. 2012a, b).
-Even more notably, fossils of seeds from the Late Eocene of Panama (perhaps 40-37 m.y.o.) have been identified as c.f.
-Leea (Herrera et al. 2012: identity confirmed - Manchester et al. 2013), and Leea has also been found in younger Oligocene deposits 30-28.5 m.y.o. from north coastal Peru (Manchester et al. 2012a, b); Leea is currently Old World in its distribution.
+Ampelocissus has been found in younger Oligocene deposits 30-28.5 Ma old from north coastal Peru; the nearest current localities of the genus are in Central America (Manchester et al. 2012a, b).
+Even more notably, fossils of seeds from the Late Eocene of Panama (perhaps 40-37 My) have been identified as c.f.
+Leea (Herrera et al. 2012: identity confirmed - Manchester et al. 2013), and Leea has also been found in younger Oligocene deposits 30-28.5 Ma from north coastal Peru (Manchester et al. 2012a, b); Leea is currently Old World in its distribution.

 X.-Q. Liu et al. (2012) suggest ages for various clades within Cissus s.l. (the three clades mentioned below) as does N. Adams et al. (2016: Appendix S8, S9; ages throughout the family, but especially African Cissus, while L. Lu et al. (2013) gives ages for clades in the Cayratia area; the transcriptome phylogeny of Wen et al. (2013) and the Vitis-centred tree of X.-Q. Liu et al. (2015) are also dated.